OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-088.md

 ## Psalm 88:2

-> Let my prayer come before You;
+> May my prayer reach You;
-> Incline Your ear to my cry!
+> Please listen to my plea!

 ---

 ## Psalm 88:3

-> For my soul has had enough troubles,
+> For my soul is overwhelmed with troubles,
-> And my life has approached Sheol.
+> And my life draws near to Sheol.

 ## Psalm 88:4

-> I am counted among those who go down to the pit;
+> I am regarded as one who descends to the pit;
-> I have become like a man without strength,
+> I have become like a person without strength,

 ## Psalm 88:5